 If washing in the machine, choose a gentle wool cycle and if possible adjust the temperature to 20 degrees.
 Use a wool wash but only half the amount recommended by the manufacturer.
-A little bit of soap can shift a lot of dirt which only sits on the surface of wool (or make your own from a diluted solution of non-bio liquid with a few drops of essential oils, lavender is perfect or even use baby shampoo).
+A little bit of soap can shift a lot of dirt which just sits on the surface of wool (or make your own from a diluted solution of non-bio liquid with a few drops of essential oils, lavender is perfect or even use baby shampoo).
 Add a half cap of fabric conditioner to the final rinse.
 Once the wool cycle is complete, you can give your woollens and extra spin to remove any excess water.
 Dry flat on a towel.
 Once dry give the item a gentle press with a steam iron to reshape, leaving it to cool and 'set' before moving off the ironing board.

 LAVENDER ANIMALS, HEARTS AND DOORSTOPS

 As these products contain natural wheat, they can't be soaked, or sprouting will occur!